 The likelihood of achieving this task is effectively as probable as performing a Genesis Attack on the chosen PoW network itself.

 The Komodo ecosystem is also well protected against the 51% Attack.
 Consider an attacker attempting to create a malicious transaction on a default PoW-based Smart Chain in the Komodo ecosystem.
 The attacker creates their transaction and sends it to the Smart Chain's PoW network for processing.

-During the waiting period for notarization, on a default PoW-based Smart Chain, this transaction is vulnerable to the attacker's 51% Attack.
-The attacker would simply wait until the opportune moment to attack their victim by providing 51% of the total hash rate to a "false" version of the independent Smart Chain wherein the transaction never occurred.
-This "false" version would erase the transaction before the notary nodes create the next notarization, and therefore the unfortunate recipient of the transaction would no longer have the funds from the vanished transaction.
+During the waiting period for notarization, on a default PoW-based Smart Chain, any transaction is vulnerable to the attacker's 51% Attack.
+The attacker would simply wait until the opportune moment to attack their victim by providing 51% of the total hash rate to a new version of the independent Smart Chain wherein the transaction never occurred.
+This new chain version, having more PoW, would override the original chain history with the transaction before the notary nodes create the next notarization, and therefore the unfortunate recipient of the transaction would no longer have the funds from the vanished transaction.

 On a default PoW-based Smart Chain, therefore, the recipient of any transaction should always wait until the notarization process is underway before exchanging their valuables.

 An important aside here is that Komodo Smart Chains have additional settings beyond the default PoW-based setup that reduce the time required to wait for notarizations.
 In some instances, the waiting time can be eliminated.
 The Channels Antara Module is an effective example, as this module allows instantaneous secure transactions.